WillCallTickets/Code-Sample-Guide/README.md

 ## RE: "this"
 Historically, my methodology for handling "this" was to be explicit when referencing, defining it as "self" at the head of a function.
+My mantra here is "When there is a possibiliity of ambiguity - be specific".
 ["this" reference example](https://github.com/WillCallTickets/Fox_2014/blob/master/Z2Web/assets/javascripts/z2ModalService.js)
 ```
 ...